 The actual license comes in the form of a document.
 Within that document, it is clearly stated what the users can and cannot do with the files.

-You may think, the font you are using is actually free fonts, so it does not need a license, right?
+You may think, the font you are using is actually free font, so it does not need a license, right?
 Well, it’s better to have a license for all your fonts, free or otherwise.

 As Google put it: